cypress-io/cypress-documentation/content/guides/component-testing/slots-angular.md

 ---

 Content projection is a pattern in which you insert, or **project**, the content you want to use inside another component.
-In angular there are three types content projection, `single-slot`, `multi-slot`, and `conditional`.
+In Angular there are three types content projection, `single-slot`, `multi-slot`, and `conditional`.

 Like props and events, slots are part of the component's public API.